 Shareholders Agreements are key contracts that govern the relationship between the shareholders of a company.
 EM Law are experts in drafting, negotiating and advising clients on shareholders agreements.
-Our lead corporate lawyers are Barry Doherty, Neil Williamson and Anca Toma-Thomson who have extensive experience in advising clients on shareholders agreements and a wide range of other corporate law matters.
+Our lead corporate lawyers are Barry Doherty and Neil Williamson who have extensive experience in advising clients on shareholders agreements and a wide range of other corporate law matters.

 Shareholders agreements govern the relationship between the shareholders of a company.
 They supplement other documents such as articles of association (bye-laws) which also regulate shareholder behaviour.
 Shareholders agreements are generally private documents that do not need to be registered with Companies House.
 Articles of association, on the other hand, must be registered at Companies House and anyone can view them online.